 Residents engage in discussion of a recent significant article.
 Principles of evidence-based medicine and critical appraisal of the medical literature are reviewed.
 Faculty will supervise the selection of articles and guide the scientific discussion.

-Residents, under the direct guidance of attending, present interesting floor cases, PICU cases and NICU cases on a rotating basis.
+Residents, under the direct guidance of attendings, present interesting floor cases, PICU cases and NICU cases on a rotating basis.
 Residents and attending engage in discussion of up to date pediatrics as it relates to each case.
 These cases also allow for review and reflection of diagnosis and management for quality improvement and patient safety.

-Morbidity and Mortality Conference
+- Morbidity and Mortality:

 Residents, Fellows or Attendings present important cases of morbidity, including health care quality or patient safety issues, to facilitate identification of systems improvement opportunities and to address issues leading to medical error.

-Core Curriculum Conference
+- Core Curriculum Conference:

-Mock Code Simulation Curriculum
+- Mock Code Simulation Curriculum: